Back Roads (1981 film)

 Back Roads is a 1981 American romantic comedy film starring Sally Field and Tommy Lee Jones.
 It is directed by Martin Ritt.
 It got middling reviews and grossed $11 million at the box office.
 This was the first film produced by CBS Theatrical Films (a short lived film production branch of CBS).
 The film was distributed by Warner Bros.

 Plot

 Amy Post is a $20-a-trick hooker in Mobile, Alabama.
 One night she entertains Elmore Pratt, an ex-boxer who has just been fired from his job at a car wash.
 He cannot pay her for services rendered.

 Pratt punches a plainclothes police officer.
 He and Amy drive away together, intending to head for California, bickering along the way.

 Production

 Field and Jones disliked one another intensely during filming.
 Ritt said that he regretted not being able to make this film work, blaming its failure on both the script and the stars' inability to get along.
-In her January 29, 2013 appearance on The Ellen DeGeneres Show, Field said that she and Jones reconciled many years later when he approached her at an event and apologized for being so difficult back then.
-They went on to co-star in the 2012 film, Lincoln, for which they both received Academy Award nominations for their supporting roles.